TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

   Modify these definitions and define `scanl1` and `scanr1`.
 ]

-This seems like a much more convaluted reccursion pattern.
+This seems like a much more convoluted recursion pattern.
 So why have we decided to study it?
 Let's see by example

 #exercise(sub: "Not Quite Lisp (AOC 2015, 1)")[
 Santa is trying to deliver presents in a large apartment building, but he can't find the right floor - the directions he got are a little confusing.
 He starts on the ground floor (floor 0) and then follows the instructions one character at a time.